anngroong/podcasts/content/episode/224-turkey-syria-earthquake-armenia-azerbaijan-lavrov-interview-eu-mission-csto-public-perceptions-yerevan-politics.md

 #### Questions:
-* Hovik, can you explain the argument?
+* How can we explain the argument?
-* Benyamin, do you think this affects the math for the elections in May, for Erdogan?
+* Does this event affects the math for the elections in May, for Erdogan?
 How?
-* Does this event change the level of interdependency between Russia and Turkey?
+* Does this event change the balance of interdependency between Russia and Turkey?

 ## Armenia - Azerbaijan Conflict